trimou/trimness/README.md

 The reply will be `Hello Foo!`.
 Let's analyze the request payload.
 `content` property is used to specify the template for one-off rendering (TODO: It is much better to leverage the template providers and template cache).
-`model` property hold the data used during rendering.
+`model` property holds the data used during rendering.
 By default, the request is synchronous which means that the client is waiting for the rendered output.
 If we change the payload to: